-Community Outcomes Contribution Key contributions to achieving our community outcomes \$2.
+Community Outcomes Contribution Key contributions to achieving our community outcomes .
 Collaborative and confident Our residents have the opportunity to actively participate in community and city life, have a strong sense of belonging and identity, and feel safe.
 Working collaboratively with Council's Community Development Activity in building safe, healthy, and resilient communities through educating, supporting and empowering communities to be better prepared for emergencies.
 Provides the community confidence and security through world class readiness, response and recovery from emergencies and adverse events at all levels.
 The process of educating and supporting Christchurch's diverse communities in developing individual readiness, response and recovery plans builds social capital, inclusion, and resilience.
-2 Green and liveable Our neighbourhoods and communities are accessible and well-connected, supporting our goals to reduce emissions, build climate resilience and protect and regenerate the environment, especially our biodiversity, water bodies and tree canopy.
-Planning for and responding to climate change is an increasingly important consideration for the community as the effects of climate change become more pronounced.
-As Christchurch encounters more extreme weather events our communities will require more detailed response plans and be more exposed to frequent and more intense flooding, sea level rise, increased drought, and a heightened risk of fires.
-A cultural powerhouse Our diverse communities are supported to understand and protect their heritage, pursue their arts, cultural and sporting interests, and contribute to making our city a creative, cultural and events powerhouse.
+8 Green and liveable Our neighbourhoods and communities are accessible and well-connected, supporting our goals to reduce emissions, build climate resilience and protect and regenerate the environment, especially our biodiversity, water bodies and tree canopy. • Planning for and responding to climate change is an increasingly important consideration for the community as the effects of climate change become more pronounced.
+As Christchurch encounters more extreme weather events our communities will require more detailed response plans and be more exposed to frequent and more intense flooding, sea level rise, increased drought, and a heightened risk of fires. Ŷ A cultural powerhouse Our diverse communities are supported to understand and protect their heritage, pursue their arts, cultural and sporting interests, and contribute to making our city a creative, cultural and events powerhouse.
 CDEM services ensure our communities can resume their normal range of activities as soon as possible following an emergency event.
 The need for readiness, response and recovery from emergencies and adverse events unites all or our diverse communities, who all share the same goals and aspirations.
-Thriving and prosperous Our city is a great place for people, business, and investment where we can all grow our potential, where enterprises are innovative and smart, and where together we raise productivity and reduce emissions.
-CDEM services ensure workplaces and economic activity in general can resume as soon as possible following an emergency or adverse event. ontribution - what this means This activity is critical to the Council's contribution to achieving this co e - we measure our impact with specific levels of service for some elements This activity supports the Council's contribution to achieving this community outcome - we measure our impact with specific levels of service if practicable This activity may provide incidental support to achieving this community outcome - it's not cost-effective to measure our impact
+Thriving and prosperous Our city is a great place for people, business, and investment where we can all grow our potential, where enterprises are innovative and smart, and where together we raise productivity and reduce emissions. • CDEM services ensure workplaces and economic activity in general can resume as soon as possible following an emergency or adverse event. ontribution - what this means This activity is critical to the Council's contribution to achieving this co - e - we measure our impact with specific levels of service for some elements This activity supports the Council's contribution to achieving this common This activity may provide incidental support to achieving this commun

-2.2.
-Strategic Priorities - How this activity supports progress on our priorities
+2.2 Strategic Priorities - How this activity supports progress on our priorities